+- i.
+Breath instruments generate an evidence card, which records the results of a breath test.
+The results are reported in grams of alcohol in 210 liters of breath.

-- J. Firearm and Tool Mark Analysis Group Physical Identification Unit
+- R. Firearm and Tool Mark Analysis Group Physical Identification Unit

 - 1. The Firearm and Tool Mark Analysis Group examines, compares and analyzes all types of firearms related evidence.
 The Group is also responsible for tool mark and fracture analyses and comparisons as well as serial number restorations.

 - 2. Firearm examination and testing

 - 3. Bullet comparison

 - 4. Cartridge case and/or cartridge comparison

 - 5. Tool mark comparison

 - 6. Distance determination testing/gunshot residue testing

 - 7. Exterior ballistics determinations

-- 8 Serial number restoration
+- 8. Serial number restoration

 - 9. Fracture comparison

 - 10. Proficiency testing

 - 11. Courtroom testimony

 - 12. Typical results

 - a.
 Identification

 - b.
 Exclusion

 - c.
 Inconclusive

 - d.
 No comparative marks of value

 - e.
 Unsuitable for comparison

-13. E-trace
+- 13.E-trace

-a.
+- a.
 A gun trace technician electronically submits ATF (Bureau of Alcohol, Tobacco, and Firearms) first purchaser traces to obtain information on the owner of a gun including when and where the gun was purchased.

-K. New Mexico DNA Identification System
+S. New Mexico DNA Identification System

 - 1. The New Mexico DNA Identification System (NMDIS) maintains a database of DNA profiles of statutorily defined convicted offenders and felony arrestees as well as crime scene and other evidentiary casework samples, and processes offender-to-case and case-to-case matches within the database.

-- Receipt of DNA samples.
+- 2. Receipt of DNA samples.

 - 3. Determination if a finding of probable cause for arrestees.

 - 4. Entry of personal data into NMDIS.

 - 5. Preparation of samples for DNA analysis.

-- Offender data review.
+- 6. Offender data review.

 - 7. Importing data into the CODIS server.

 - 8. Typical Results

 - a.
 Case-to-offender match

 - b.
 Case-to-case match

 - c.
 No match

 - d.
 Conviction match

-L. Investigations Section
+- T. Investigations Section

-- 1. Major Crime Scene Team - a.
-The Major Crime Scene Team responds to and takes charge of crime scenes involving homicide, suspicious or unexplained deaths, officer-involved shootings, in custody deaths, and violent incidents in which death, great bodily harm or permanent disability may result.
-The Team is responsible for all documentation, collection, and preservation of evidence, and for reconstruction of the crime scene if possible. - b.
+- 1. Major Crime Scene Team

+- a.
+The Major Crime Scene Team responds to and takes charge of crime scenes involving homicide, suspicious or unexplained deaths, officerinvolved shootings, in custody deaths, and violent incidents in which death, great bodily harm or permanent disability may result.
+The Team is responsible for all documentation, collection, and preservation of evidence, and for reconstruction of the crime scene if possible.

+- b.
 Each crime scene is unique.
 Therefore, total standardization of procedures to be followed at crime scenes is not possible.
-There are certain broad procedures, however, that should be used when conducting a crime scene investigation, which include some or all of the following: - i.
-Photography - ii.
-Crime scene sketching, diagramming and 3D scanning - iii.
-Evidence handling, collection, preservation, and processing - iv.
-The use of alternate light sources - v.
-Bloodstain pattern interpretation - vi.
-Methods and principles of crime scene reconstruction vii.
+There are certain broad procedures, however, that should be used when conducting a crime scene investigation, which include some or all of the following:

+- i.
+Photography

+- ii.
+Crime scene sketching, diagramming and 3D scanning

+- iii.
+Evidence handling, collection, preservation, and processing

+- iv.
+The use of alternate light sources

+- v.
+Bloodstain pattern interpretation

+- vi.
+Methods and principles of crime scene reconstruction

+- vii.
 Crime scene search methods